applivery/applivery-ios-sdk/README.md

 **IMPORTANT I:** As you can suspect, you should replace the strings `YOUR_API_KEY` and `YOUR_APP_ID` with you api key and your app id respectively.
 Easy!
 Don't you think so?

-**IMPORTANT II:** If you're using Swift don`t forguet to check this known issue about [Embedded Frameworks and AppStore submissions](https://github.com/applivery/applivery-ios-sdk#embedded-frameworks-and-appstore-submissions)
+**IMPORTANT II:** If you are experimenting problems submitting your app to the AppStore, please check this known issue about [Embedded Frameworks and AppStore submissions](https://github.com/applivery/applivery-ios-sdk#embedded-frameworks-and-appstore-submissions)

 ## About params